docwire/docwire/README.md

 ```

 ### Usage and Conclusion
 You're all set!
-You've successfully installed the DocToText library using vcpkg.
-You can now use the DocToText library in your code to perform text extraction from documents.
+You've successfully installed the DocWire library using vcpkg.
+You can now use the DocWire library in your code to perform text extraction from documents.

 ### Compatibility Note
-Please note that DocToText is currently compatible with vcpkg tagged as version 2023.08.09.
+Please note that DocWire is currently compatible with vcpkg tagged as version 2023.08.09.
 While this version is recommended for use, be aware that updates may become available in the near future.
 Supported triplets are: x64-linux-dynamic, x64-windows and x64-osx-dynamic.

 ## API Documentation
-The API documentation for the DocToText SDK/library is readily available in various formats to assist you in seamlessly integrating it into your projects.
+The API documentation for the DocWire SDK/library is readily available in various formats to assist you in seamlessly integrating it into your projects.
 Whether you prefer reading detailed doxygen-style documentation, accessing it through binary packages, or installing it via package managers like Vcpkg, we've got you covered.

 ### ReadTheDocs - Doxygen Format
-Our API documentation is hosted on [ReadTheDocs](https://doctotext.readthedocs.io/), presented in the widely recognized and developer-friendly Doxygen format.
-This comprehensive documentation provides insights into the functionality, usage, and features of the DocToText library.
-You can explore it at your own pace to better understand how to harness the power of DocToText within your applications.
+Our API documentation is hosted on [ReadTheDocs](https://docwire.readthedocs.io/), presented in the widely recognized and developer-friendly Doxygen format.
+This comprehensive documentation provides insights into the functionality, usage, and features of the DocWire library.
+You can explore it at your own pace to better understand how to harness the power of DocWire within your applications.

 ### GitHub Releases

-If you're looking for a more direct way to access the documentation, you can find it bundled with our binary packages in the [GitHub Releases](https://github.com/docwire/doctotext/releases) section.
+If you're looking for a more direct way to access the documentation, you can find it bundled with our binary packages in the [GitHub Releases](https://github.com/docwire/docwire/releases) section.
 Simply download the appropriate release for your platform, and you'll have the API documentation readily available alongside the library itself.

 ### Vcpkg Package Manager

 For users who prefer to manage their dependencies using Vcpkg, we've made sure that our API documentation is included with the packages you install.
-This means you can access the same doxygen-style documentation seamlessly as you manage and integrate DocToText into your C++ projects.
+This means you can access the same doxygen-style documentation seamlessly as you manage and integrate DocWire into your C++ projects.

 ### Consistency Across Platforms

 It's worth noting that no matter where you choose to access our API documentation—whether through ReadTheDocs, GitHub Releases, or Vcpkg—you will find the same comprehensive doxygen-style documentation.
-This ensures a consistent and reliable resource for understanding and utilizing the DocToText library.
+This ensures a consistent and reliable resource for understanding and utilizing the DocWire library.

 ### Why ReadTheDocs?